 How can I find out if my child is eligible?

-Each young person will undergo an assessment with one of our Clinical Lead Occupational Therapists before being accepted onto the programme.
-Our main eligibility criteria include; being aged 7 to 18 years at the time of the camp, in mainstream education, keen to learn magic, able to follow 3-4 multi-step instructions and able to work as part of a group.
+Each young person will undergo a pre-screening with our Clinical Leads via an in-person Taster Day, before being accepted onto the programme.
+Our main eligibility criteria include; being aged 7 to 18 years at the time of the camp, able to learn at mainstream (or equivalent) level, able to follow 3-4 multi-step instructions, able to work as part of a group, and keen to learn magic!

 To register your interest or discuss a young person’s suitability for the programme, please contact us or express your interest by filling in our referral form at the top of the page.